 Aside from the fresher look of the outsole, the shoe also uses a sticky rubber pod which is strategically placed in the midfoot area.
 This material adds grip, especially on wet surfaces.

-The Phylon foam has been replaced by the well-known Nike React foam, which is also utilized in the Epic React Flyknit 2.
+The Phylon foam has been replaced by the well-known Nike React foam.
 This midsole material offers a soft and long-lasting cushioning.
 It aims to give responsiveness and high-energy return throughout the gait.
 The React foam is also lightweight and efficiently absorbs shock during impact.

 A new addition to the midsole is the segmented rock plate.
 It offers added foot protection against sharp rocks and pointed trail debris.
 The rock plate does not affect flexibility and ground contact.